Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 ###Focal node location and data type

-This file specifies locations of nodes between which effective resistance and current flow are to be calculated (See Figs. 1 and 2).
-Files may be text lists specifying coordinates or Arc/Info ASCII grids.
+This file specifies locations of nodes between which effective resistance and current flow are to be calculated (See Figs. 1 and 2). **Each focal node should have a unique positive integer ID.** Files may be text lists specifying coordinates or Arc/Info ASCII grids.
 When a grid is used, it must have the same cell size and extent as the resistance grid.
 The value stored in each grid cell location refers to the focal node ID (see ASCII grid format in the Input File Format section below); a single ID can occupy more than one cell in the grid if the "focal regions" option is selected (see below).
-Each focal node should have a unique positive integer ID.
 Cells that do not contain focal nodes should be coded with NODATA values.
-When a text list is used, the value field references the focal node ID (see Text list format in the Input File Format section below); a single ID can occupy more than one pair of coordinates (and more than one cell in the underlying habitat grid) if the "focal regions" option is selected.
-Examples are in the examples directory (located where Circuitscape is installed, e.g. C:\Program Files\Circuitscape) and can also be found on the Circuitscape downloads page.
+When a text list is used, the value field references the focal node ID (see Text list format in the Input File Format section below); a single ID can occupy more than one pair of coordinates (and more than one cell in the underlying resistance grid) if the "focal regions" option is selected.
+Examples are in the examples directory (located where Circuitscape is installed, e.g.
+C:\Program Files\Circuitscape) and can also be found on the Circuitscape downloads page.

-Focal nodes may occur at points (single cells on the habitat grid) or across regions.
+Focal nodes may occur at points (single cells on the resistance grid) or across regions.
 For the latter, at least one identifier must occur across multiple cells; these cells will then be collapsed into a single node, as they are when short-circuit region files are used (see below).
-The difference is that a focal region will be "burned in" to the habitat grid only for pairwise calculations that include that focal node.
+The difference is that a focal region will be "burned in" to the resistance grid only for pairwise calculations that include that focal node.
 As with short-circuit regions, focal regions need not be made up of contiguous cells.
 For large grids or large numbers of focal nodes, focal regions may require more computation time.
 When calculating resistances on large raster grids and not creating resistance or current maps, focal points can run much more quickly.

+###Number of parallel processors to use

+On Mac OS X and Linux systems, Circuitscape can run pairwise, one-to-all, and all-to one iterations in parallel.
+Choose how many processors you would like to devote to Circuitscape runs.

 ## Advanced mode options